KeirSimmons/UCL-Computer-Vision/README.md

-# computer_vision
+# UCL Machine Vision
-Various mini-projects in the computer vision field, with inspiration from the Machine Vision course I took at UCL (MSc in Computational Statistics and Machine Learning)
+Coursework projects taken on the Machine Vision course at UCL, as part of the MSc in Computational Statistics & Machine Learning.

+Currently only one project has been added, once I have time I will add the rest.

 ## Project 1: Mixture of Gaussians - Pixel-by-Pixel Classification